The Lens Awards judging panel will be made up of in-house professionals and supporters of the awards.

 George Fuller is a communications and video production professional with many years of experience working for ITN Productions, The Telegraph and as a freelance producer.
 He currently holds a role in the public sector for the House of Commons, and regularly works with the Speaker of the House of Commons, Sir Lindsay Hoyle, as well as, Parliamentary staff to produce videos on events and procedures across Westminster.

 Moving Image News

 Steve helps brands achieve business results with the emotive power of film.
-His business, Moving Image, is the independent hub for insights into brand video and corporate film, using data to analyse video, and sharing the results.
-Steve has 30+ years' experience in film and video as an agency head, producer and in-house comms director.
+He has over 30 years of experience in film and video as an agency head, producer and in-house comms director.
+Steve’s business, Moving Image, is the independent hub for insights into brand video and corporate film, using data to analyse video, and sharing the results.
+Moving Image blends a unique understanding of brand video with an extensive database of film content and audience engagement

 Head of film